About the West Midlands

 - Solihull www.solihull.gov.uk

-- Stafford Borough www.staffordbc.gov.uk
+- Stafford www.staffordbc.gov.uk

-- Staffordshire County www.staffordshire.gov.uk
+- Staffordshire www.staffordshire.gov.uk

-- Stoke City www.stoke.gov.uk
+- Stoke on Trent www.stoke.gov.uk

 - Tamworth www.tamworth.gov.uk